Analog Man Vintage guitar effects

 We do not require using a reverse polarity plug on any of our pedals.
 Use normal center negative boss type power supply wiring, even if it's a germanium sunface.
 This does NOT mean you can share power with another pedal though.

-A power jack can also cause oscillation (squealing) on some high gain sunfaces with some power supplies.
-TheGigRig virtual battery should solve oscillation problems, along with isolating the power supply so you can use any power supply with our positive ground pedals.
-The VBATT also solves ground loop problems which occur when you use a daisy chain or the same power with more than one pedal.
+A power supply can also cause oscillation (squealing) on some high gain sunfaces.
+TheGigRig virtual battery should solve oscillation problems, along with isolating the power so you can use any power supply with our positive ground pedals.
+The VBAT also solves ground loop problems which occur when you use a daisy chain or the same power with more than one pedal.
 We now offer the Virtual Battery as an accessory and sunface option on our shopping website.
 Here is more info on the GigRig Virtual Battery

 When using batteries, you need to unplug the guitar cable from input jack when you are done playing for the day, to disconnect the battery.
 This can be a pain when using a pedalboard.
 Our optional ON/OFF FUZZ POT makes it easy to disconnect the battery.
 Just turn the fuzz knob all the way down and it will CLICK as it disconnects the battery.
 Then you can leave your pedal hooked up to other pedals all the time.
-The optional on/off fuzz pot does not have quite as nice of a taper as the normal fuzz pot, a lot of fuzz happens in the last quarter turn on the knob.
-But if you run it up full (most people do) there is no difference.
-It is a $15 option.
+Starting in 2018, the optional on/off fuzz pot has the same nice taper as the normal fuzz pot, as we had some custom made.
+It is a $15 option on the side jacks model.
+We offer a mini toggle switch to do the same thing on the top jacks model.

 Some people want an LED added.
-An LED will not affect tone at all, but may cause some popping when switched ON, and will drain the battery about four times faster.
+An LED will not affect tone at all, but may cause a bit of a switch noise, and will drain the battery about four times faster.
 Without an LED, the battery will last at least a few hundred hours of use, so don't scrimp on the tone and you won't be wasting money on batteries anyway.
 The sunface uses under 1 milliamp (1mA) of current when you are playing, and even less current if you stop playing.
 So if you play with the fuzz on for 2 or 3 hours a night, a cheap battery will last at least 100 nights!
-The options we have now are transistor type, Sun Dial knob, jack placement, power jack, LED, and on/off pot.
+The options we have now are transistor type, Sun Dial knob, jack placement, power jack, LED, on/off pot, graphics, and more added all the time.

 Here is a way to test the battery without having to open the pedal.